1C0D/Obsidian-Reveal-File-in-explorer/README.md

 # Reveal File in Explorer

-reveal active file in explorer by clicking on the header title (works on several windows)
+This plugin allows you to reveal the active file in the explorer by clicking on the header title.
+It works on several windows.

 Settings:
-Option to fold all folders where the revealed file is not in
+- Option to fold all folders except the one containing the active file
+- More options to reveal when opening files

 ![demo](demo.jpg)